St Oswalds CottageBerwick-upon-tweed, Northumberland

 - BBQ not available

-Some wheelchair accessView Access statement (PDF 566 KB)
+Some wheelchair accessView accessibility guide (PDF 1417 KB)

 Dining/kitchen, sitting room with wood-burning stove, bathroom with shower over a roll top bath, three bedrooms (one double with 5' bed, one spacious single and one large double with 6' bed which can also be a twin on request).